PaNOSC-ViNYL/ase/doc/tutorials/ga/ga_convex_hull.rst

 Symmetric duplicate identification
 ----------------------------------

-A further enhancement would be to determine if a structure that is not identical in positions but instead symmetrically identical has been evaluated.
+Having identical or very similar in the population will limit the diversity and cause premature convergence of the GA.
+We will try to prevent that by detecting if two structures are not identical in positions but instead symmetrically identical.
 For this we need a metric with which to characterize a structure, a symmetry tolerant fingerprint.
 There are many ways to achieve this and we will use a very simple average number of nearest neighbors, defined as:

 .. math:: \text{NN}_\text{avg} = [\frac{\#\text{Cu-Cu}}{N_{\text{Cu}}} , \frac{\#\text{Cu-Pt}}{N_{\text{Cu}}}, \frac{\#\text{Pt-Cu}}{N_{\text{Pt}}}, \frac{\#\text{Pt-Pt}}{N_{\text{Pt}}}]